Young Asian male on bus, holding backpack strap and smiling at phone

 Campus apps and social media

-In recent years, more colleges have hopped onto the idea of maintaining their own mobile apps, which are stuffed with information like cafeteria menus, important phone numbers, upcoming events, and more.
+In recent years, more colleges have hopped onto the idea of maintaining their own mobile apps, which are stuffed with information like cafeteria menus, important phone numbers, upcoming events on campus, and more.
 If a prospective college has one, I recommend downloading it and snooping around to see what’s up on campus.
 Social media is another powerful tool for keeping track of what’s going on before and during your visit.
 Be sure to follow the college’s channels to stay informed leading up to your tour.

 Related: 6 Simple Ways to Connect With Colleges on Social Media